roboscienceorg/book/source/Navigation/MotionPlanning.rst

 understand what view of the world we can get from sensors.
 This is necessary so we know what kind of assumptions can be made when developing our algorithms.

+.. rubric:: Footnotes

+.. [#f5] This algorithm is slightly more general in that it does not need the goal location, but just the direction to the goal during the process.